adriagirones/koh_tao_weather/README.md

 # Koh Tao Weather

-## This app calculates all the data needed to plan a dive
+## This app calculates all the data needed about a location weather

 _**What we did in this project**_